Welcome to our class page. Please check regularly to find out all about our exciting learning journey.

 On Thursday we came to school dressed in brightly coloured clothes and we learnt all about the Hindu celebration of Diwali.
-It is a ‘festival of light,’ that celebrates that good always overcomes evil.
-We had lots of fun making Indian sweets – coconut squares, creating rangoli patterns, sculpting diva lamps and learning to Bollywood dance!
+It is a ‘festival of light,’ that celebrates the fact that good overcomes evil.
+We had lots of fun making Indian sweets – coconut squares, creating rangoli patterns, sculpting diva lamps and learning a Bollywood dance!

 Making Healthy Desserts

 This week we made our very own healthy desserts.
 After researching the ‘eat-well plate,’ we decided that our dessert had to have something from all of the different food groups (carbohydrates, protein, fats, dairy, fruits and vegetables) in order to make it healthy.
 We decided to make an apple cake, and an apple crumble.
 We made sure to prepare our food safely by washing our hands before we started to bake!
 We used scales to measure our ingredients, and used a knife sensibly to cut our apple into chunks.
 We enjoyed making healthy desserts, and most of us thought that they both tasted delicious!